 Eating

-You can safely forget the so-called “r” rule, according to which seafood is only supposed to be eaten with “r” in months.
-In Rome, you can eat seafood all year round.
-They come fresh from good aquacultures from nearby Gaeta, Orbetello or Sardinia.
-Oyster farms are less common in Italy and so local oysters are very rare in Rome.
+As for seafood, you often hear about the so-called “r” rule, according to which you should eat seafood only in months with “r”.
+In Rome, however, seafood is always fresh and you can eat it all year round.
+They come fresh from good aquacultures in nearby Gaeta, from Orbetello or from Sardinia.
+Oyster cultures are less common in Italy and so local oysters are rarely found in Rome.

 Shopping